-All currently approved medicines for hemophilia are injected into a patient’s veins – at Catalyst, we believe that a clotting factor that could instead be injected just under the skin would enhance the treatment, and lives, of patients with hemophilia.
+All currently approved medicines for hemophilia are injected into a patient’s veins (intravenous, or IV) – at Catalyst, we believe that a clotting factor that could be injected just under the skin (subcutaneous, or SQ) would simplify the treatment, and enhance the lives of individuals with hemophilia.

-Catalyst is focused on the prevention of spontaneous bleeding in hemophilia, even during surgery, using our potent, coagulation factors to promote blood clotting.
-We plan to initiate two clinical trials in 2017, one in patients with Hemophilia B using our next-generation Factor IX, CB 2679d, and the other in hemophilia inhibitor patients using our next-generation Factor VIIa, marzeptacog alfa (activated) (formerly known as CB 813d).
+Catalyst is focused on the prevention of spontaneous bleeding in hemophilia, even during surgery, using our potent coagulation factors to promote blood clotting.
+In June of 2017, an IV and SQ dosing trial was initiated in individuals with Hemophilia B using our next-generation Factor IX, CB 2679d.
+We plan to initiate an additional SQ dosing clinical trial in individuals with Hemophilia A or B with inhibitors using our next-generation Factor VIIa, marzeptacog alfa (activated), in the fourth quarter of 2017.

 Hemophilia is a rare but serious bleeding disorder

-Hemophilia patients suffer from spontaneous bleeding episodes and substantially prolonged bleeding times that can become limb- or life-threatening following injury or trauma.
+Hemophilia results from a genetic or acquired deficiency of a protein required for normal blood coagulation.
+Individuals with hemophilia suffer from bleeding episodes and substantially prolonged bleeding times that can become limb- or life-threatening following trauma or spontaneously.
 In cases of severe hemophilia, spontaneous bleeding into muscles or joints is frequent and often results in permanent, disabling joint damage.
-Hemophilia results from a genetic or acquired deficiency of a protein required for normal blood coagulation.

-Hemophilia patients are currently treated with replacement therapy of key coagulation proteins, Factor VIII for Hemophilia A or Factor IX for Hemophilia B. A complication for hemophilia patients receiving factor replacement therapy is the production of antibodies against the replacement factor, also called inhibitors.
-The overall prevalence of inhibitor formation is up to 30% in patients with hemophilia A and up to 5% in patients with hemophilia B.
+Individuals with hemophilia are currently treated with replacement therapy of key coagulation proteins, Factor VIII for Hemophilia A or Factor IX for Hemophilia B. A potential complication for individuals with hemophilia receiving factor replacement therapy is the production of antibodies against the replacement factor, also called inhibitors.
+The overall prevalence of inhibitor formation is up to 30 percent in individuals with hemophilia A and up to 5 percent in individuals with hemophilia B.

-Inhibitor patients are treated with what are known as “bypass” agents that initiate coagulation by a pathway that is independent of Factor VIII or Factor IX.
-There are currently two approved “bypass agents”, Factor VIIa (for example NovoSeven™) and FEIBA™.
-However, current hemophilia drugs for patients with inhibitors have significant limitations regarding potency, duration of action and often require frequent dosing – and they are all injected intravenously which is not ideal for patients who predominantly take these medicines at home.
+Individuals with hemophilia who have inhibitors are treated with what are known as “bypass” agents that initiate coagulation by a pathway that is independent of Factor VIII or Factor IX.
+There are currently two approved types of “bypass agents”, Factor VIIa (e.g. NovoSeven™; not approved for prophylaxis) and plasma-derived FEIBA™ that requires lengthy IV infusions every other day (not approved for prophylaxis of Hemophilia B with inhibitors in Europe).
+However, current hemophilia drugs for individuals with inhibitors have significant limitations regarding potency and duration of action and often require multiple doses injected intravenously, and the infusions time can be lengthy, which is not ideal for patients, especially for children.

-We believe that the shortcomings of currently approved therapies are barriers to prophylactic treatment strategies that, if surmounted, could provide meaningfully improved long-term clinical outcomes for patients.
-Catalyst's engineered proteases in the fields of hemostasis are designed to overcome the significant limitations of current treatment options, facilitate preventative treatment, and ultimately deliver substantially better outcomes for patients.
+We believe that the shortcomings of currently approved therapies are barriers to prophylactic treatment strategies that, if surmounted, could provide meaningfully improved long-term clinical outcomes for individuals with hemophilia.
+Catalyst's engineered proteases are designed to overcome the significant limitations of current treatment options, facilitate preventative treatment, and ultimately deliver substantially better outcomes for individuals with hemophilia.